HadoopGenomics/Hadoop-BAM/README.txt

 Installation
 ------------

-A precompiled "hadoop-bam.jar" built against Hadoop 2.2.0 is provided.
+A precompiled "hadoop-bam-X.Y.jar" built against Hadoop 2.2.0 is provided.
 You may also build it yourself using the commands below --- a necessary step if you are using an incompatible version of Hadoop.

 The easiest way to compile Hadoop-BAM is to use Maven (version 3.0.4 at least) with the following command: